 Next, you’ve got to get up to the Vatican City.
 Going to the Vatican is a full day’s excursion, and it’s better if you buy tickets in advance, so you’re not waiting all day in the hot sun.
 Plus, there’s so much to get through, you’re going to want as much time as you can get while inside!
 The museums are filled to the brim with sculptures and the most exquisite painted ceilings I’ve ever seen.
 Of course, the Sistine Chapel is a masterpiece and I wish I had photos, but you’re not allowed to take any from within.
 From the top of some of the museums, you have an unfettered view of Rome, which is breath-taking.
-Once you’re done at the Vatican and have explored the gardens, head out and back into line for St. Peter’s Basilica, which is the largest basilica of Christianity.
+Once you’re done at the Vatican and have explored the gardens, head out and back into line for St. Peter’s Basilica, which is the largest Christian basilica in the world.
 Also, no matter how hot it is, don’t forget that the Vatican is a holy place and you must wear respectable, modest clothing at all times.

-On the other side of the River Tiber from the Vatican are the the infamous Spanish Steps, one of my favourite places in Rome.
+On the other side of the River Tiber from the Vatican are the infamous Spanish Steps, one of my favourite places in Rome.
 For one, because they’ve got an incredible view of the city and you can people watch for hours, which is fantastic.
 And besides, what other sight in Rome is literally designed for simply sitting and chilling out?
-Once you’ve started to get a little sunburn or want to keep walking, head up behind the Spanish Steps to Villa Borghese, a lavish villa surrounded by a lush park and a lake!
+Once you’ve started to get a little sunburnt or want to keep walking, head up behind the Spanish Steps to Villa Borghese, a lavish villa surrounded by a lush park and a lake!
 It’s perfect if you want to rent a cycle and pedal around, or if you just want to sit in the shade and enjoy a gelato (I chose the latter).